Unidata/netcdf-c/docs/nczarr.md

 The former case -- nczarr reading zarr -- is possible if the nczarr code can simulate or infer the contents of the missing _\_nczarr\_xxx_ attributes.
 As a rule this can be done as follows.
 1. _\_nczarr_group\__ -- The list of contained variables and sub-groups can be computed using the search API to list the keys "contained" in the key for a group.
+Alternatively, the root group may contain a _.zmetadata_ object that can be used to determine the lists of variables and subgroups.

-For V2, the search looks for occurrences of _.zgroup_, _.zattr_, _.zarray_ to infer the keys for the contained groups, attribute sets, and arrays (variables).
+    For V2, the search looks for occurrences of _.zmetadata_, _.zgroup_, _.zattr_, _.zarray_ to infer the keys for the contained groups, attribute sets, and arrays (variables).
-For V2, the search looks for occurrences of _zarr.jsson_.
+For V3, the search looks for occurrences of _zarr.json_.

     Constructing the set of "shared dimensions" is carried out by walking all the variables in the whole dataset and collecting the set of unique integer shapes for the variables.
 For each such dimension length, a dimension is created in the root group